Mustafaalua/Detector_Detection/readme.md

 ```

 ## Updating documentation
-There are a few simple steps to update the documentation files, and if needed the style and naming can be change in the .rst files.
+There are a few simple steps to update the documentation files, and if needed the style and naming can be changed in the .rst files.
 The documentation itself is not needed to understand the code.
-The script is single-threaded and the docstrings in code are the same used in the documentation.
+The script is single-threaded and the docstrings in code are the same as used in the documentation.

-If new folders are added then an empty \__init__.py need to be added too. models folder can be used as reference setup for .py file.
+If new folders are added, then an empty \__init__.py need to be added too. models folder can be used as reference setup for .py file.
 Then a sphinx api call is needed to add new .rst files.
 This call needs to be made from the src folder.
 1. ```
    sphinx-apidoc -o docs .
    ```